somespecialone/aiosteampy/docs/client.md

 await client.login()
 ```

+???+ note "Api key registration"
+    If steam account does obtain  `api key`, it will be automatically registered on `steamcommunity.com` during data initialization.

-??? note "`client.login` args and data fetching"
+??? info "`client.login` args and data fetching"
-    You can prevent this if pass `init_data=False`.
-But keep in mind, that methods required missed data will throw errors.
+    You can bypass this if pass `init_data=False`.
+But keep in mind - methods who are requires missed data will throw errors.

 Addition to args above, there is: